DanielJelev/jade/README.md

 > **Everything after "?" char is query and will be replaced with url value Example http://localhost:4200/#/details/1**

-# How to get and work with url params?
+# How to access and work with url params?
 ```javascript
 app.component("DetailsComponent",{...
 })